Preševo: Breakup of Yugoslavia (1991–99)

-In 1992, the Albanians in the area organized a referendum in which they voted that Preševo, Medveđa and Bujanovac should join the self-declared assembly of the Republic of Kosova.
+In 1992, the Albanians separatists in the area organized a referendum in which they voted that Preševo, Medveđa and Bujanovac should join the self-declared assembly of the proto-state Republic of Kosova.
 However, no major events happened until the end of the 1990s.

 During the NATO bombing of Yugoslavia in 1999, a total of 161 depleted uranium bullets have been recovered in Reljan near Preševo in southern Serbia.
 The Serbian government has funded the cleanup operation of the Reljan site with 350,000 euros.

-Following the breakup of Yugoslavia, and nearby Kosovo War which lasted until 1999, between 1999 and 2001, an ethnic Albanian paramilitary separatist organization, the UÇPMB, raised an armed insurgency in the Preševo Valley, in the region mostly inhabited by Albanians, with a goal to occupy these three municipalities from Serbia and join them to the self-proclaimed Republic of Kosova.
+Following the breakup of Yugoslavia, and nearby Kosovo War which lasted until 1999, between 1999 and 2001, an ethnic Albanian paramilitary separatist organization, the UÇPMB, raised an armed insurgency in the Preševo Valley, in the region mostly inhabited by Albanians, with a goal to occupy these three municipalities from Serbia and attempt to join them to the self-proclaimed proto-state Republic of Kosova.

 Following the overthrow of Slobodan Milošević, the new Serbian government suppressed the violence by 2001 and defeated the separatists.
 NATO troops also helped the Serbian government by ensuring that the rebels do not import the conflicts back into Kosovo.

 In 2009, Serbia opened a military base Cepotina 5 kilometers south of Bujanovac, to further stabilize the area.